 AS/NZS 4836:2011, for the first time, specifies Arc Flash PPE that must be used in certain situations.
 The Arc Flash PPE specified is of American Standards rating (NFPA 70-E).
 The American standard classifies garments by a rating known as cal/cm2.
 This is calories, per square centimeter.
 Calorie is a measure of energy (or heat), required to heat 1L of water by 1°C. As you can quickly work out, the higher a cal/cm2 rating a garment will have, the more heat and energy it can protect the wearer from.
 AS/NZS 4836:2011 specifies certain cal/cm2 (or simply ‘cal’) ratings certain pieces of PPE are now required to have.
 Quite obviously, higher risk tasks, require higher rating pieces of PPE.

 What do you need to know?

-Arc Flash suit and hood Certified to 40cal/cm2 Tested to 40cal
+- – Arc Flash suit and hood certified and tested to 40cal/cm2

 NB: This table applies when working on, or near live-parts, as is discussed in the scope of the standard.